Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Discussion

 \subsection{Practical Application Guide}

 Practitioners building LLM evaluation pipelines can use our findings as follows: \begin{itemize} \item \textbf{Natural evaluation data (MT-Bench-style):} Consult Algorithm~\ref{alg:strategy} for model-specific strategy recommendations.
-For models not covered, default to CoT forcing (S5), which is universally positive in our tests. \item \textbf{Adversarial or high-stakes evaluation (LLMBar-style):} Always use CoT forcing (S5).
-Avoid position swap, which consistently hurts performance on curated benchmarks ($-2.5$ to $-7.0$~pp). \item \textbf{Model comparison via LLM judging (AlpacaEval, Arena-style):} Normalize response formatting before judging.
-Our style bias results (0.76--0.92) indicate that unnormalized formatting comparisons may produce win-rate differences driven by formatting alone. \item \textbf{Budget-constrained pipelines:} Llama 3.3-70B via Vertex AI Model Garden provides zero-API-cost judging with competitive accuracy (68.5\% with S8). \item \textbf{Best overall accuracy:} Claude Sonnet 4 with S8 (70.0\%, $\kappa = 0.530$, $p < 0.0001$) or Gemini 2.5 Pro with S1 (69.8\%, $\kappa = 0.528$, $p = 0.012$ unadjusted). \item \textbf{Default for unknown contexts:} CoT (S5) at 1$\times$ cost, the only universally positive strategy across both benchmarks. \end{itemize}
+For models not covered, default to CoT forcing (S5), which is universally positive in our tests. \item \textbf{Adversarial or high-stakes evaluation (LLMBar-style):} Use CoT forcing (S5), which is the best strategy for Claude, GPT-4o, and Llama on LLMBar.
+Avoid position swap, which consistently and significantly hurts performance on curated benchmarks ($-3$ to $-13$~pp). \item \textbf{Model comparison via LLM judging (AlpacaEval, Arena-style):} Normalize response formatting before judging.
+Our style bias results (0.40--0.76 baseline) indicate that unnormalized formatting comparisons may produce win-rate differences driven by formatting alone. \item \textbf{Budget-constrained pipelines:} Llama 3.3-70B via Vertex AI Model Garden provides zero-API-cost judging with competitive accuracy (69.5\% with S8, $\kappa = 0.529$, $p = 0.011$). \item \textbf{Best cost-adjusted accuracy:} Gemini 2.5 Flash with S8 achieves the highest agreement of any configuration in our experiments (71.0\%, $\kappa = 0.549$, $p < 0.0001$) at $\sim$\$0.001/eval, dominating the Pareto frontier. \item \textbf{Best raw accuracy:} Tied between Flash S8 (71.0\%) and Claude S8 / Llama S8 (both 69.5\%); Claude has higher per-eval cost ($\sim$\$0.015) but is the most-improved model under debiasing ($+11.5$~pp from baseline). \item \textbf{Default for unknown contexts:} CoT (S5), the strongest single strategy across both benchmarks for the most models. \end{itemize}

 We formalize these recommendations as Algorithm~\ref{alg:strategy}, which selects a debiasing strategy based on model family, task type, and budget constraints.
 Cost-accuracy Pareto analysis is provided in Appendix~\ref{app:cost}.